Risk Perspectives in Telehealth: Informed Consent

 Informed consent is a process that is used to educate patients about proposed treatments and procedures, their potential benefits and risks, and alternative options.
 The level of detail involved in the informed consent process should depend on the complexity of the procedure or treatment and its associated risks.
 Minor procedures may require only a simple discussion of risks, while complicated procedures will likely involve a more detailed process.
 Regardless of the scope of informed consent, the process plays a crucial role in patients’ rights to autonomy and to make educated decisions about their healthcare.

-The importance and value of informed consent applies to telehealth just as it does to traditional, in-person medical care.
+The importance and value of informed consent applies to telehealth just as it does to traditional, in-person healthcare.
 However, in telehealth, the informed consent process also should take into account risks specific to the delivery of care using telecommunication technologies.

 A Health Law Advisor article addressing informed consent in telehealth states that “in the practice of telehealth, reliance on imperfect technological tools, as well as the ‘distance’ factor, can propel otherwise routine treatments into a higher risk category.”1 Specifically, risks associated with telehealth include technological glitches and failures (including transmission errors), technology-related privacy and security concerns, and lack of hands-on patient evaluation.